IrekRomaniuk/csvetly/README.md

 ## RESULTS

-See results in json, xml and yml formats TO STDOUT (also in files result.*)
+See results in json, xml and yml formats to STDOUT (also in files result.*)

 ```
 pip install -r requirements.txt